pachyderm/docs/content/latest/how-tos/basic-data-operations/export-data-out-pachyderm/export-data-pachctl.md

    pachctl get file datas@master^4:user_data.csv
    ```

-   If the file does not exist in that revision, Pachyderm displays an error message.
+   If the file does not exist in that revision, MLDM displays an error message.
    {{% /notice %}}